Paper 02: The Law of Chaos: Decoding Entropy in Distributed Architecture

 The core inequality governing this chaos is the failure of the superposition principle:

 $$ f(x_1 + x_2 + \dots + x_n) \neq f(x_1) + f(x_2) + \dots + f(x_n) $$In a distributed environment, the whole is strictly greater than the sum of its parts ($V_{system} > \sum V_{components}$).
-Furthermore, according to Gunther’s Universal Scalability Law, as coordination overhead increases, systems can encounter retrograde scalability—a state where adding more resources actually decreases total performance.
+Worse: Gunther’s Universal Scalability Law warns of retrograde scalability — past a point, coordination overhead so dominates that adding resources slows the system down.

 IV.
 The Battle at the Probabilistic Edge: Tail Latency #